nickcollins/zinal/README.md

 ```
 racket main.rkt my-db.db
 ```
-zinal will prompt you to name the initial module - after that, type `I` and `enter` to create a new "unassigned" node, which should get you started.
-You can type `s` on the unassigned node to turn it into something useful.
-Semantically, zinal is almost equivalent to Racket (which is a variant of Scheme), so you'll probably be creating a lot of "list"s.
-The biggest pain point with the current UI (other than the lack of critical features like undo/redo) is that when you create a list, you have to then type `I` or `A` in order to add the first item to it (inside of a list, you can also use `i`, `a`, or `o`).
-Remember the key bindings can be found (and edited) in `key-bindings.rkt`.
+Zinal will prompt you to name the initial module - after that, type `I` and `enter` to create a new "unassigned" node, which should get you started.
+- You can type `s` on an unassigned node (or most other nodes) to turn it into something useful.
+- Semantically, zinal is almost equivalent to Racket (which is a variant of Scheme), so you'll probably be creating a lot of "list"s.
+- When you create a list, you have to then type `I` or `A` in order to add the first item to it (inside of a list, you can also use `i`, `a`, or `o`).
+- Remember the key bindings can be found (and edited) in `key-bindings.rkt`.

 Play around and create whatever logic you want - if you're not familiar with Scheme primitives and semantics, check out `example.db` for some ideas.

 Before you compile, the program must have a main module.
 Navigate to the appropriate module and type "left" enough times until the whole module is selected, then type "right" _twice_ (the current ui is finicky), then press `m`.
 Now you can compile normally.